EternityForest/AnyoneCanDoIt/README.md

 Have you ever seen a Claymore mine that says "front towards enemy"?
 How do you *know* that side is the front?
 Most people will probably guess correctly, and in the military, one is presumably trained.

-But in civilian life, many of us would rather see "This side up" explicitly.
+But in civilian life, many of us would rather see "this side up" explicitly.

 In mechanical design, an excessive number of straps, bolts, and constraints can fight each other, and be a bad thing.